13 Jan Lender to Broker: Another perspective

 - Lender’s QS – stage payment costs

-I am also surprised that more borrowers don’t focus on what the lender’s profile is and track record is with the broker they are using – and whether they appear to be financially stable.
+I am also surprised that more borrowers don’t focus the lender’s profile.
+Checking the track record of the broker they are using is essential.
 The biggest nightmare for a developer is if a lender runs into financial difficulty and pulls out of the deal before completion, or maybe after completion they are not able to deliver development claims on time, or at all.
 If this were to happen – the cost to the developer of arranging to move the finance elsewhere would be far more than a small initial saving on the interest rate.

 What 3 things are key to a successful broker-lender relationship?